 Note: It is your responsibility to let the University know about changes to your circumstances because of the COVID-19 outbreak.

-If you can't attend university and have a student or skilled or temporary worker visa
+If you can't attend university and have a student visa

 If you can't attend university because of self-isolation or travel restrictions, you should get in touch with your faculty as soon as possible.
 This will help us to support you during the isolation period and ensure absence is recorded.